 There is no separate procedure for claim construction; the decision on the claim construction and the infringement are rendered at the same time.

 The patent cancellation procedure is ex parte (ie, there is no involvement from the petitioner after filing a petition) and must be filed within six months of the patent publication.
+Anyone has the standing to sue, including a third party.
 The cancellation claim must be based on:

 If the KIPO determines that there is a cause for revocation, the patentee will be given an opportunity to submit a written opinion before the final revocation decision is rendered, at which point the patentee may request a correction.

 An interested party or an examiner may file a petition for trial to seek the invalidation of a patent with the IPTAB.
+Only an interested party or an examiner has the standing to seek the invalidation.
+The Supreme Court has defined such interested party as a person who has a direct and realistic interest, who is subject to or likely to receive opposition from the right holder due to the existence of the patent right.
+For example, an interested party may be a person who manufactures or sells (or will do so in the foreseeable future) goods that may be captured by the invention.
 The reasons for patent invalidation are generally the same as those for rejection of a patent application, such as:

 In response to the request for invalidation, while traversing the grounds of appeal brief, the patentee may request a correction of the patent.
 Such a request may be made multiple times during the invalidation proceeding.
 Specifically, correction can be filed in response to newly submitted evidence or arguments; the submission of evidence/arguments is not limited to the first answer brief.